This webpage contains affiliate links. See more details here.

 Plus, the rain in Florence is likely to be periodical showers, not thunderstorms.
 We witnessed the days with heavy showers in the morning and completely sunny and bright later in the day.

-When it comes to what to do in Florence when it rains, the choice is really huge.
+When it comes to what to do in Florence in the rain, the choice is really huge.
 From visiting one of many museums and sights, enjoying a lunch in a cosy trattoria, visiting churches, shopping around, joining a cooking class, taking a workshop...

 The only activity that shuts in the rain is climbing the tower and walking the battlements at Palazzo Vecchio.

-After 4 trips to Florence, and spending many rainy days in Florence, here are our ideas on what to do on a rainy day in Florence.
+After numerous trips to Florence (3 trips only in 2024), and spending many rainy days in Florence, here are our ideas how to spend your time.

 We love Florence weather as it's never too cold there to explore.
 We've visited at the end of November, beginning of December and the weather was excellent.
-The warmest months are July and August, when it can be too hot during the day.
-But still, nights are great for walking and al fresco dining.
+The warmest months are July and August, when it can be too hot during the day (ideal for having a siesta in your apartment or hotel).
+But still, nights are perfect for walking and al fresco dining.

-đź‘Ť Wonder where to stay while in Florence?
-We love to stay at Casa di Chiara, the super comfy and stylish apartment, with the best possible hosts.
-So comfortable and pleasant!
+đź‘Ť Where to stay in Florence?
+We love to stay at Casa di Chiara, the super comfy and beautiful apartment, with the best possible hosts.
+We're sure you'll love to stay here too!

 When it rains in Florence, we love to visit museums (there is no shortage of them in the city).
 You'll be inside, without getting wet.
 The Uffizi Gallery is a great choice in this case.
 The museum is large enough for spending a couple of hours or even a whole day exploring the art works there (paintings and sculptures from famous Italian and European artists).